 - Note: Because civil union partnerships are recognized by certain states and generally provide the same protection as marriage, civil union partnerships are not subject to the domestic partnership certification process.
 However, under federal law, civil union partnerships are subject to the same tax treatment as domestic partnerships.
-Alternatively, if your domestic partnership is registered in any state or under any local government authority authorized to provide such registration, documentation of such registration will be accepted as proof of your domestic partnership, without satisfying the listed requirements for non-registered domestic partners. - > Your domestic partner; - > Your domestic partner's eligible dependents; - > Your children under the age of 26 (dependent children are covered through the end of the plan year in which they turn 26, regardless of whether they are full-time students) who are: - Your biological children; - Your legally adopted children; - For purposes of coverage under the Plans, adopted children will be considered eligible dependents when they are lawfully placed in your home for adoption or when the adoption becomes final, whichever occurs first. - Your stepchildren; and - Any other children for whom you are the legal guardian in accordance with the laws of the state in which you reside.
+Alternatively, if your domestic partnership is registered in any state or under any local government authority authorized to provide such registration, documentation of such registration will be accepted as proof of your domestic partnership, without satisfying the listed requirements for non-registered domestic partners. - Spouses and Domestic Partners must satisfy the following criteria: - You were married/received your domestic partner registry certificate in the past 12 months.
+If that is not the case, you will need to provide that documentation as well as proof that: - You have lived together for at least six consecutive months prior to enrollment; if you are married, legally separated or getting a divorce, the six months are counted beginning with the date your divorce is final or the date you report your divorce to the Citi Benefits Center, whichever is later; - You are financially interdependent, or your spouse/partner is dependent on you for financial support. - > Your domestic partner; - > Your domestic partner's eligible dependents; - Your children under the age of 26 (dependent children are covered through the end of the plan year in which they turn 26, regardless of whether they are full-time students) who are: - Your biological children; - Your legally adopted children; - For purposes of coverage under the Plans, adopted children will be considered eligible dependents when they are lawfully placed in your home for adoption or when the adoption becomes final, whichever occurs first. - Your stepchildren; and - Any other children for whom you are the legal guardian in accordance with the laws of the state in which you reside.